zidizei/debug-php/README.md

 Output to `stdout` will look more or less the same using colors defined by your shell.

+### Disabling debugging messages

+By default, **debug-php** is good to go by just calling its methods.
+Since 0.1.1 you can call `\Debug\off()` to explicitly disable debugging messages.
+In combination with `\Debug\on()`, this could be used to programmatically decide to skip debug messages for certain sections of your code.

 ### Multiple Profiles

 You can use *profiles* to better distinguish some of your debug